GerwinBaula/second-project/README.md

 ### `npm i`

-3. Follow the instruction in the second api and run it in the background
+3. Follow the instruction in the [second api](https://github.com/GerwinBaula/second-project-api) and run it in the background

 ### `node index.js`

-4. Start the server
+4. Open another commend prompt and start the server

 ### `npm start`